About

 nmcli connection show --active

-To check the current DNS values
+Check the current DNS values

 nmcli connection show 'NAME' | rg dns